Monitoring prostate cancer

 - Have localised prostate cancer with no symptoms but have medical problems that mean you can't have radical treatment

-- Have locally advanced prostate cancer with no symptoms
+- Have locally advanced or metastatic prostate cancer with no symptoms

 Watchful waiting means keeping treatment to control prostate cancer in reserve, because you aren't having any symptoms.
 Generally, watchful waiting involves fewer tests than active surveillance.
 You will still have regular appointments, blood tests and examinations.
 But you are less likely to have regular prostate biopsies.
 Your doctor may suggest that you have a bone scan.